• Skip to primary navigation

 • After 8 minutes, check if the vegetables and the rice are tender.
 If not, add a bit more vegetable broth and cook it for another 2-3 minutes.

 • Make the yogurt dip.
 Finely chop the parsley and mint.
 Put the soy or coconut yogurt in a small bowl.
-Season with salt, pepper, and the lemon juice.
+Season with salt, pepper, and lemon juice.
 Stir in the parsley and mint.

 • Roast the cashews in a pan without oil until lightly browned.
 Sprinkle them over the biryani and serve it with the yogurt dip.
 Enjoy!